pygumby/progfun1-course-notes/notes/week_2.md

 + The ability to choose from different implementations without affecting clients is called data abstraction.

 + Inside a class, there is the self reference `this`, which represents the object on which a method is executed.
-A simple name `x`, referring to a class member, is an abbreviation of `x`.  `this` is used to implement the member functions `less` and `max` on the function `Rational`.
+A simple name `x`, referring to a class member, is an abbreviation of `this.x`.  `this` is used to implement the member functions `less` and `max` on the function `Rational`.

   ````scala
   class Rational(x: Int, y: Int) {